therealnoof/terraform-aws-sslo/README.md

 SSLO day 2 automation coming later(as3 or ansible)

-The Inspection device is a Linux host with Snort installed.
+The Inspection devices are a Linux host with Snort installed.
 Snort is not configured but it will bootstrap with appropriate routing and IP forwarding so that packets traverse the inspection zone and re-enter the SSLO DMZ2 interface.

 There are static IP addresses hard coded for ease of demo at the moment.
 The outputs at the completion of the Terraform will help with IP understanding.